Intralesional Injection of Mouse Mesenchymal Stem Cells Reduces

 as the main host of leishmania and promotion of the TH1 immune responses, are the main goal of im-munotherapy

 methods.
 Recently, the immunomodulatory role of mesenchymal stem cells (MSCs) in infectious disease has been

-To do this experimental research, BALB/c mice infected with L. major that was followed by multiple sub-cutaneous injection of MSCs at infection site at different intervals.
-Footpad thickness, spleen parasite bur-den, lymph node and spleen cytokine production were measured to determine the efficacy of the cell therapy.
+To do this experimental research, BALB/c mice infected with L. major that was followed by multiple subcutaneous injections of MSCs at infection site at different intervals.
+Footpad thickness, spleen parasite burden, lymph node, and spleen cytokine production were measured to determine the efficacy of cell therapy.

-Although MSCs therapy could not clear the parasite, the results confirm the ability of MSCs in enhancing immune responses against leishmania by induction of inflammatory responses and slowing down the spread of parasites.
-However, further studies needed to improve the efficacy of this method and provide a thera-peutic protocol.
+Although MSCs therapy could not clear the parasite, the results confirm the ability of MSCs to enhance immune responses against leishmania by induction of inflammatory responses and slowing down the spread of parasites.
+However, further studies needed to improve the efficacy of this method and provide a therapeutic protocol.